tinygo-org/tinygo/README.md

 Your contributions are welcome!

-Please take a look at our [CONTRIBUTING.md](./CONTRIBUTING.md) document for details.
+Please take a look at our [Contributing](https://tinygo.org/docs/guides/contributing/) page on our web site for details.

 ## Project Scope